SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.16 - BETA Build 49
+- update - Updated for AC Alpha 1.3 defaultProfile does no longer have js1_ or xi_ marks form commands
+- NOTE: - Dump Log does not work right now as CIG does no longer list detected controllers in the log file V 2.15 - BETA Build 48
+- update - Updated for AC Alpha 1.1.6 new files locations to find files and mappings
-V 2.14 - BETA Build 47
+- NOTE: - Dump Log does not work right now as CIG does no longer list detected controllers in the log file V 2.14 - BETA Build 47
 - update - added new defaultProfile (CIG allows some more joystick mappings) V 2.13 - BETA Build 46